 Another example, you buy stock in your cell phone service provider, you own enough of it they’ll start paying your cell phone bill in dividend payments.
 Something like AT&T (T) or Verizon Wireless (VZ).
 Lifestyle investing should be the initial step for someone that is not grandfathered into investing.
 If you’re not grandfathered into investing, get an investment edge by investing in the brands you’re already using.

 The reality is, and this is why StockBossUp is community based, all the wall street guys and financial professionals, everything you see on TV, all of that isn’t trying to help you it's trying to entertain you.
 What they hate is when you know something works, and you’re holding long, and you’re making more money.
-They want you to play it like a slot machine.
+They want you to play the stock market like a slot machine.

 Looking for a day, week after week, month after month, you don’t get to see the big picture, you got to zoom out, and you’ll see that over time the race favors the tortoise.
 Plus, if you’re looking at it daily stock charts, you’re going to get a heart attack.
 It’s no mistake that stock market graphs look like an ekg chart, electrocardio graph.
 You’re about to flatline if the market goes down.
 These things are nuanced like that for a reason.
 There’s probably a correlation between the market falling and nationwide heart attacks.